Light brown apple moth controversy: Eradication measures

-In late 2007, the moth eradication program controversially included aerial spraying of a product containing E. postvittana attractant sex pheromones as its active ingredient over sixty square miles near the Pacific coast between Monterey and Santa Cruz.
+In late 2007, the California moth eradication program controversially included aerial spraying of a product containing sex pheromones that attract LBAM males over sixty square miles near the Pacific coast between Monterey and Santa Cruz.
 The US Environmental Protection Agency authorized the aerial spraying of the pheromone spray every 30 days until 2010.
+The ingredients of LBAM-F were published on the CDFA website in 2007.
 In June 2008, the State of California announced that it was abandoning plans for aerial spraying over population centers.

-In 2012, the state cut funding for the pest control program.

-In December 2015, a California appeals court ruled against the LBAM pesticide program on the grounds that it violated state environmental laws.
+In December 2015, a California appeals court ruled against the LBAM pesticide program on the grounds that it violated state environmental laws by not sufficiently considering less harmful alternatives.